 What Is Consolidated Freight?

 Outside of using highly specialized carriers, there is another option that can provide more opportunity for bottom-line savings and increased efficiency: consolidated shipping.
-Consolidating freight, or ‘partial shipments‘ services involves combining multiple LTL (less-than-truckload) freight or LCL (less-than-container load) shipments into a partial or full truckload or cargo container shipment.
+Consolidating freight, or ‘partial shipments‘ services, involves combining multiple LTL (less-than-truckload) freight or LCL (less-than-container load) shipments into a partial or full truckload or cargo container shipment.

-Benefits of Consolidating Shipments
+Benefits of Consolidating Freight

 Challenges of Consolidated Shipping